+Martinstown House truly is one of my favourite venues to work out, both thanks to the atmosphere of the place and the truly amazing owners.
 With its wonderful countryside charm, Martinstown House is located just an hour away from Dublin, Co.
 Kildare.
 As you drive towards it there are fluffy sheep grazing among green pastures and handsome cottages with wisteria climbing the walls.
 You couldn’t imagine a more idyllic setting for a countryhouse wedding.
-The house itself has a few comfortable bedrooms (accommodating 12 people) and a gorgeous drawing room.
+The house itself has seven charming bedrooms sleeping 14 people and a gorgeous drawing room.
 You can use it both for your morning preparations, drinks reception and an intimate wedding dinner.

 Do I Need to Hire Decor for My Wedding?